Joe Winkler

 Joseph C. Winkler (March 9, 1922 – March 21, 2001) was an American football center who played one season with the Cleveland Rams of the National Football League (NFL).
 He played college football at Purdue University.

 Early life

 Winkler played high school football at Catholic Central High School in Hammond, Indiana as a fullback.
 He earned Indiana Catholic all-state and Chicago Area All-Catholic team honors.
-He was also a two-time winner of the team’s Outstanding Player award.
+He was also a two-time winner of the team's Outstanding Player award.
 Winkler graduated in 1941.
 He was inducted into the Hammond Sports Hall of Fame in 2002.

 College career

-Winkler played for Purdue Boilermakers as a center and graduated in 1945.
+Winkler played for the Purdue Boilermakers as a center and graduated in 1945.

 Professional career

-Winkler was selected by the Cleveland Rams with the 114th pick in the 1945 NFL Draft and played in eight games for the team during the 1945 season.
+Winkler was selected by the Cleveland Rams with the 114th overall pick in the 1945 NFL Draft and played in eight games for the team during the 1945 season.